What is the Medill-Northwestern Journalism Institute?

 Definitely.
 The program has $100,000 in financial aid and scholarships available for 2024.
 Financial aid is need-based, but there is no set income level necessary to qualify.
 The program has six named scholarships.
 Students applying for financial aid are automatically considered for a named scholarship, most of which are given on the basis of need.
 Here are the named scholarships:

 - Joan Beck Journalism Scholarship

 - Norma Kinsel-Linda Foley Cherub Scholarship

 Can I apply if I’m not a U.S. citizen?

 The program welcomes journalism students from around the world.
-Six of the 2018 cherubs were international students.
+The 2023 program had 10 students from abroad.